Skip to main content

 Black-and-white newspaper ad from February 1964 promoting the grand opening of the Sunset Homes 300 Series in Livermore.
 The ad features the phrase “Who would dream... that just over the hill is the city,” along with illustrations of suburban homes nestled in a quiet landscape, highlighting the development’s serene location near the Bay Area.

-Vintage February 1964 ad announcing the grand opening of Sunset Homes’ 300 Series in Livermore.
+February 1964 newspaper ad announcing the grand opening of Sunset Homes’ 300 series in Livermore.
 Featuring the tagline “Who would dream... that just over the hill is the city,” the ad emphasized the community’s peaceful setting just beyond the urban bustle.

 Selling the series